 Preparing for your upcoming appointment?
 We want to ensure that your visit goes as smoothly as possible.
 Here is some useful information to help you have a smooth, efficient visit.
-To make an appointment, call us at 1-800-230-PLAN or click here to schedule an appointment online.
+To make an appointment, call us at 1-800-230-PLAN.

 If you are insured, please bring your insurance identification card with you to your visit.
 Please click here to see the list of insurance plans we currently accept.